Litefyr/Workflows/README.md

 #### Define which files should be uploaded

 With the variable `upload`, you can define which files and folders should be uploaded to the artifact.
 No worry, if you have one file missing, the action doesn't fail because of that.
 All you get is a warning in the console.
-As [Litespeed] is capable of updating your `CSS` as some markup changes, it uploads per default also the build stack from [Carbon.Pipeline]
+As [Blazing] is capable of updating your `CSS` as some markup changes, it uploads per default also the build stack from [Carbon.Pipeline]

 ### Docker workflow